-The scope of this document is to trace a path of the evolution of Advanced Virgo toward the third generation of detectors.
-The sensitivity of Advanced Virgo can be improved further by adding new sub-systems as a vacuum squeezer, and/or increasing further the mirror dimensions and the quality of their coating.
+The scope of this document is to trace a first path of the evolution of Advanced Virgo toward the third generation of detectors.
+The sensitivity of Advanced Virgo can be improved further by adding new sub-systems as a vacuum squeezer, or increasing further the mirror dimensions and the quality of their coating.
 Moreover, after the first detection it becomes more and more important to increase the reliability of the international network for increasing the overall observational time.
-This implies to improve the robustness of each detector.
+This implies to improve the robustness of each detector .
 In this document our goal is mainly to give a coherent picture of the main actions to be pursued in the short and middle terms for achieving these goals.

-Then, we will try to draw a potential scenario for the longer term improvements.
-In this context, for completeness, we looked also at hypothetic changes of the Virgo infrastructure even to the increase of the Virgo arm length.
+Then , we will try to draw a potential scenario for the longer term improvements.
+In this context, for completeness, we studied also a hypothetic change of the Virgo infrastructure to increase the Virgo arm length.
+However, we are conscious of the strong impact on the territory around Virgo (the channels to control the river flooding and the streets) and potentially in contrast with the need to have in the future long periods of data collections of the GW network.